tsileo/microblog.pub/docs/developer_guide.md

 # Developer's guide

-This guide assume you have some knoweldge of [ActivityPub](https://activitypub.rocks/).
+This guide assumes you have some knoweldge of [ActivityPub](https://activitypub.rocks/).

 [TOC]